asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 Now let us consider how you'd want to calculate the inner product.
 Naively, we can simply sum up the values of $$\tilde{f(x)}\tilde{g(x)}$$.
 However, this would not necessarily be a good approximation, since we are leaving out parts of the function that we are not sampling.
 All the parts of the function between any consecutive pair of samples are not accounted for at all.
 How are we then to approximate these missing values.

-In the absence of further data, the best we can do is assume that those missing values are the same as the value of the sample immediately preceding them.
+In the absence of further data, the best we can do is assume that **those missing values are the same as the value of the sample immediately preceding them**.
 Essentially, to compute the approximation for the missing parts of the function, we need to compute the area of the approximating rectangle, the height of which is the value of the immediately preceding sample.
 The approximation is as shown below.

 ![True Inner Product with Approximating Rectangles](/assets/images/true-inner-product-with-approximating-rectangles.png)